Skip to main content

 Before going to the dealer, you can apply for your loan online with some lenders.
 You’ll likely need the details of the car you’re purchasing, where your dealership is located, the financing amount and the terms that you prequalified for if they still apply.
 You’ll also need to provide personal information like your residence, income and employment status.

-Your lender will look into your credit history and other factors that may affect your eligibility for credit, if you’re approved, visit your dealership with the terms in hand and close on your new preloved car.
+Your lender will look into your credit history and other factors that may affect your eligibility for credit.
+If you’re approved, visit your dealership with the terms in hand and close on your new preloved car.

 Make sure you’ve properly budgeted, researched and vetted your options.
 Now that you’re equipped with savvy used car knowledge, you’re ready to hit the market.